 Medicare Supplement plans are sometimes called Medigap plans.
 They help pay costs original Medicare doesn’t, including copays, coinsurance, and deductibles.
 They also may add coverage for dental and vision services, private duty nursing, hearing aids, and more.

 Many insurance companies offer Medigap plans in Texas.
-For 2022, some of the companies offering Medigap plans in Texas include:
+Some of the companies offering Medigap plans in Texas include: